dicristea/etch-a-sketch/README.md

 To do in future:
 - add ability to choose custom single color on color button click
 - isn't 'innerHTML' not good practice?
 Keep trying to find alternate way
+- be able to choose starting place, then click to begin etch-a-sketch

 Want to learn:
 - custom google fonts X
-- other ways to follow mouse movement?
 - CSS grid
 - when to use const versus let **
 - toggle-able classes in CSS